radiodxer/learning-cloud-skills/azure-basics.md

 # Final Words

 How to become a good specialist in any field?
 I think there are a few important characteristics, and those characteristics have little to do with natural talent and more with hard work.
 First you have to have **[inner motivation](https://medium.com/tieto-developers/inner-motivation-always-beats-outer-motivation-677e7962d958)** - be curious like a small child when he or she learns the wonders of the world.
-Think new technology the way like you were a child with a bunch of mechano legos - what amazing things can I build with this stuff?
+Think of new technology the same way like when you were a child with a bunch of mechano legos - what amazing things can I build with this stuff?

 Then you have to have **will power**.
 You have to *decide* that you want to be a cloud guru one day.
 You don't become a cloud guru over night or after one course - this is a life-long journey.
 You need will power to stay focused in your new path.